BACK TO NORMAL?

 Also remember to regularly assess your social media activity.
 Tune in with yourself and ask if this needs to be adjusted.
 Are there particular accounts or people that are increasing your worry or anxiety?
 Consider muting or unfollowing accounts or hashtags that cause you to feel anxious.

 Keep boundaries about your work time – start on time (routine), coffee and lunch breaks but finish on time too.
-Try going for a walk or a jog down the street before you start work for the day – this can help you to feel like you have mentally ‘arrived’ at work.
-Doing the same when you finish your working day can help you to leave your work mindset behind and switch off.
+Try going for a walk or a jog down the street after you finish work for the day – this can help you to feel like you have mentally finished at work and help you to switch off.

 OCD - Set yourself limits, like only washing your hands for the recommended 20 seconds.
 Plan what you are going to do after washing your hands, this serves to distract your mind and change your focus.